Apply to Teach SWI

-The next trainings are being hosted at the University of Wisconsin-Madison January 8-12, 2018 and at University of Connecticut in Storrs, Connecticut July 2018.
-The application deadline to be considered to teach during the 2018-2019 academic year is May 15, 2018.
+The application deadline to be considered for the summer 2019 training is June 28, 2019.
 However, as we review applications on a rolling basis, we recommend applying as early as possible to ensure space is available in the training.
 Last year, the training was full prior to the deadline.
 Applicants may qualify to waive the in-person training if they meet our other requirements and participate in remote training through group calls.

-United Kingdom, Ireland & Spain – If your school is located in the United Kingdom, Ireland, or Spain, please contact us here as the application and training process are different.
+Portugal & Spain – If your school is located in Portugal or Spain, please contact us here as the application and training process are different.

-We would like to thank the VWR Foundation, the American Society for Microbiology, and the University of Connecticut for generously supporting our training.
+We would like to thank the VWR Foundation for generously supporting our training!

 Resources for Prospective Instructors

-The 4th edition of our student course pack (Small World Initiative: A Research Guide to Microbial and Chemical Diversity and Small World Initiative: Research Protocols) may be order from XanEdu here.
+The 4th edition of our student course pack (Small World Initiative: A Research Guide to Microbial and Chemical Diversity and Small World Initiative: Research Protocols) may be order from XanEdu here or from Amazon Prime here.
 We have also compiled helpful resources and information for prospective instructors here.
 This includes details on the curriculum, biosafety information, a sample syllabus and course announcement, and additional information on the program.